 Descriptive trademarks cannot be registered without a showing of acquired distinctiveness, also known as secondary meaning.

 Generic trademarks are never eligible for registration, and are therefore not discussed here.

 WHAT IS A FANCIFUL TRADEMARK?

-A fanciful trademark consists of a made up word(s) and is therefore considered the most distinct type of trademark and offered the most protection under trademark law.
+A fanciful trademark consists of a made up word(s), and is therefore, considered the most distinct type of trademark.
+As such, trademark law grants fanciful trademarks with the highest level of protection under trademark law.
+(Footnote 2)

 WHAT IS AN ARBITRARY TRADEMARK?